aishwarya-41/currency_counterfeit_detection/README.md

 # Dataset Setup
 - Due to its large size, the image dataset used for this project is not included in this GitHub repository.
 You must download it manually.
 The scripts in each variant folder expect a local copy of the dataset.
-- Dataset: Banknote Dataset (from Mendeley Data)
+- Dataset: Indian Currency Dataset (from Mendeley Data)
 - Download Link: https://data.mendeley.com/datasets/8ckhkssyn3/1

 # Setup Instructions: